rackerlabs/support-how-to/content/how-to/cloud-servers/add-a-cloud-network-interface-to-a-cloud-server/index.md

        $ nova list

-6. Display the netowrk information.
+6. Display the network information.
 Note the ID of your cloud network.

        $ nova network-list